MohassinHussain/90-North_Assignment/README.md

 # Tasks Overview(This repo has 2 tasks Other has Django task)

-This repository contains the implementation of a web application with a responsive frontend and a Django chat application, along with AWS Lambda functions.
+This repository contains the implementation of a web application with a responsive frontend, along with AWS Lambda functions.
+(Django chat application in https://github.com/MohassinHussain/chat_app_assign this repo)

 ## Frontend Development